adegani/CRUMAR-DS-2-MIDI/README.md

 in **config.h**, and refer to the schematic and board *P-431_MIDI_FULL*.

 ## DISCLAIMER
 This is not a commercial work.
 USE IT AT YOUR OWN RISK.
-I'm not responsible of any damage to your Arduino/DS-2 or your person.
+I'm not responsible of any damage to your Arduino / DS-2 or your person.